samanthaming/Flexbox30/README.md

 <p><img src="code-tidbits/23-flex-shrink.png" alt="flex-shrink" width="500"></p>

 So `flex-grow` will expand to fill the extra space if there are any.
 The opposite of that is `flex-shrink`.
 What happens when you run out of space.
 This is the property that controls how much your flex items will shrink to fit.
+So the higher the number, the more it will shrink.

 ```css
 .child {